jamespayne/git_tutorial/README.md

 This is a test remote repository for the tutorial created by Corey Schafer which can be found [here](https://www.youtube.com/watch?v=HVsySz-h9r4&t=175s).

-This was a refresher/practice for me to make sure my git skills are up to date
+This was a refresher/practice for me to make sure my git skills are up to date.

 # Overview of Commands Learnt